-The CSA meeting was held at urging of the FCSA which asked that the group meet again in order to elect the two students to sit on the faculty committee.
+The CSA meeting was held at urging of the FCSA which asked that the group meet again in order to elect the two students to

 Six members of the 12member FCSA were present at the CSA meeting, including Prof. David Pimentel, entomology and limnology, chairman.